return42/sphkerneldoc/linux_src_doc/include/crypto/hash_h.rst

 Description
 -----------

 Allocate a cipher handle for a message digest.
-The returned \ :c:type:`struct crypto_shash <crypto_shash>`\  is the cipher handle that is required for any subsequent
-API invocation for that message digest.
+The returned \ :c:type:`struct struct <struct>`\ crypto_shash is the cipher handle that is required for any subsequent API invocation for that message digest.

 .. _`crypto_alloc_shash.return`: